 To understand this better, let’s look at a typical example.
 Let say you want to install a 10-kWh solar system in your home, which your contractor is willing to fulfill at $30,000.
 If you accomplish so between now and the end of 2022, the 26% federal tax credit will guarantee you $7,800 off your income tax for the year of installation.

-On the contrary, you would receive a $6,600 (22%) tax credit for the same investment if the extension were not secured.
+However, you would receive a $6,600 (22%) tax credit for the same investment if the extension were not secured.
 Quick math shows a difference of $1,200 more for your savings.
-What’s even more exciting about the extension is that in 2022 (which was meant to have zero tax credits), you’ll still enjoy this 26% relief.
+What’s even more exciting about the extension is in 2022 (which was meant to have zero tax credits), you’ll still enjoy this 26% relief.
 Therefore, the earlier you switch to solar, the better.

 That’s not the only advantage of the federal solar tax credits, though.
 Suppose you still want to install a power storage battery like Tesla Powerwall along with the solar panels.
 In that case, the battery price too would count in the total investment eligible for the tax relief.